SAP/odata-vocabularies/Analytics.md

 :---|:---|:----------
 Dimension|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="Dimension"></a>A property holding the key of a dimension in an analytical context
 Measure|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="Measure"></a>A property holding the numeric value of a measure in an analytical context
-RolledUpPropertyCount|Int16|<a name="RolledUpPropertyCount"></a>Number of properties in the entity instance that have been aggregated away
+RolledUpPropertyCount *(Experimental)*|Int16|<a name="RolledUpPropertyCount"></a>Number of properties in the entity instance that have been aggregated away
-DrillURL|URL|<a name="DrillURL"></a>URL to retrieve more detailed data related to a node of a recursive hierarchy.
+DrillURL *(Experimental)*|URL|<a name="DrillURL"></a>URL to retrieve more detailed data related to a node of a recursive hierarchy.
 Annotations with this term MUST include a qualifier to select the hierarchy for which the drill URL is provided.
-PlanningAction|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="PlanningAction"></a>Processes or generates plan data.
+PlanningAction *(Experimental)*|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="PlanningAction"></a>Processes or generates plan data.
 Its logic may have side-effects on entity sets.